 if the resolution time is longer than 24 hours, on instruction from the Migration Control Centre the affected SMETS1 Installations will be reconfigured so that it can communicate with the original SMSO or a new MCF could be regenerated.

-If the resolution time is longer than 24 hours the following supplier facing report, detailed in the Migration Reporting Regime, confirms the Error Code:
+If the resolution time is longer than 24 hours the following supplier facing report, detailed in the Migration Reporting Regime, confirms the Reason Code as per Appendix A.1:

 Report 6 – ‘Migration Authorisation Outcomes for the Previous Migration Day’.